jefloyd/week2_secondPass/README.md

 3. Verify the time difference is about three seconds

 Those who are looking for a challenge, add the following feature: `print out "page is refreshed" every 4 seconds` (we update our databse every 4 seconds).

+## jQuery

+Let us revisit the [intermediate-jquery](https://github.com/den-materials/intermediate-jquery) lab to run through the final exercise.
+This will reinforce a lot of our jQuery concepts.

+## OOP and Prototypal Inheritance

+OOP is hard.
+I am currently looking for a good resource to better explain this complicated concept in Javascript.
+Stay tuned!